 We see reports of incidents nearly every day in law enforcement in which officers are assaulted, or situations escalate to a level they did not need to and I ask, “Why didn’t that officer have a TigerLight® instead of a flashlight?”
 To me, it is patently ridiculous to think of any officer carrying a flashlight when they could have a TigerLight®.
 The same goes for civilians.

-An officer was shot and killed here in Utah when approaching a subject during a car stop in which the occupant was suspected of being involved in a drug transaction.
+An officer was shot and killed here in Utah when approaching a subject during a car stop.
+The occupant was suspected of being involved in a drug transaction.
 The subject shot and killed the officer as she approached the vehicle.
 She was found dead on the freeway with her flashlight in her hand.
+That is the danger officers face every time they approach a vehicle.

-However, my first thought when I heard of this officer being shot on a car stop was, “I wonder if the TigerLight® could have saved her?”
-I spoke with a training officer I know who is an avid TigerLight® user and huge fan of the product and he explained that she was shot with an assault rifle at a distance from the subject that would have been too far for a TigerLight® response, even if she would have had one in her hand.
+My first thought when I heard of this officer being shot on a car stop was, “I wonder if the TigerLight® could have saved her?”
+I spoke with a training officer I know who is an avid TigerLight® user and huge fan of the product.
+He explained that the officer was shot with an assault rifle at a distance from the subject that would have been too far for a TigerLight® response, even if she would have had one in her hand.

 We’ve all heard the cliche, “Don’t take a knife (or a club, or a stun device, or a can of pepper spray) to a gun fight.”
 Well, that is about as ridiculous a statement as saying the TigerLight® is the best device for every possible situation.